NYU-Processor-Design/nyu-processor-design.github.io/src/getting_started/onboarding/02_cmake.md

 ```

 Where `[directory]` is a location on the filesystem that contains a file named
 `CMakeLists.txt`.
-This file is often referred as an acronym, "CML", and we will
-do so in these lab instructions as well.
+This file is often referred to as an acronym, "CML", and we will do so in these lab instructions as well.

 We will start by creating an empty `CMakeLists.txt` file in the lab directory.
 Before we put any commands into the file, we need to know what version of